slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ---
 ## Micronaut

 If you prefer [Micronaut](https://micronaut.io/) rather than commonplace Servlet environments, add `bolt-micronaut`, NOT `bolt-jetty`.
-As the `bolt` dependency will be automatically resolved as the `bolt-micronaut`'s dependency, you don't need to add it.
-That's the same for Gradle projects.
+The `bolt` dependency will be automatically resolved as the `bolt-micronaut`'s dependency, so you don't need to add it.
+The same is true for Gradle projects.

 ```xml
 <!-- Compatible with Micronaut compatibleMicronautVersion -->